Heating & Cooling Investigation

 Supporting Claims with Evidence

-Children engage in discussion about how the materials changed when heated, supporting their claims with evidence and explanations of why they changed.
+Children discuss how the materials changed when heated, supporting their claims with evidence and explanations of why they changed.
 They are sure about some (the butter, the egg) but less sure of whether the chocolate chips changed to a liquid and whether rocks could change with heat, even though they didn't.
 They discuss the idea that different materials may change with different temperatures.
 They also make claims about whether materials changed back when heat was removed, beginning to think about whether some of the properties that did not change back (e.g. the shape of butter) could be changed back (for example, by cooling the butter in a mold).
 But some properties – like the form of the egg or the separation of the butter into different materials – seem harder to change back.

 Explore related forms of uncertainty, instructional materials, and tools.